Wiener Werkstätte: Expansion

 The founding of textile and fashion divisions in 1909 and 1910 brought a further shift in the Wiener Werkstätte's emphasis.
 After a close brush with bankruptcy in 1913, Wärndorfer left for America and the following year Otto Primavesi, a banker from Moravia, took over as chief financier and patron.

 During and immediately following the First World War the Wiener Werkstatte was influenced by a new generation of artists and craftsmen, especially Dagobert Peche, who became creative director in 1915, and the director of the Zürich branch in 1917.
 Peche's playfully theatrical aesthetic reimagined decorative motifs of the Baroque and Rococo in a modern way.

 After the war, material shortages encouraged experimentation with cheaper, less durable materials such as wood, ceramics and papier-mâché.
 One of the ceramics contributors was Walter Bosse.

 At the beginning of the 1920s, Philipp Hausler attempted to eliminate the "bad habits" and "extravagances" which devoured so much money by broadening the workshop's base.
 The WW artists, however, insisted upon their accustomed exclusivity, and Hausler left in 1925."
 Attempts to expand the workshop's scope—adding such items as wallpaper to its limited program of industrial licenses, and establishing branches in Berlin, New York and Zurich—were not particularly successful.
 The Werkstätte's financial situation grew desperate due to the effects of the war and the onset of the worldwide Depression in 1929.
 In the 1932 it was compelled to declare bankruptcy and closed.

 Legacy

 With its avant-garde, artistic, yet timeless designs, the Wiener-Werkstaette-Stil influenced generations of architects and designers in the 20th century.
-The Bauhaus in Germany, Art Deco in America from 1920 to 1940, Scandinavian design from 1940-1960 (see for example Arne Jacobsen), as well as Italian design (see Mario Bellini) between 1960 and 1980, were all strongly influenced by the Wiener Werkstätte.
+The Bauhaus in Germany, Art Deco in America from 1920 to 1940, Scandinavian design from 1940–1960 (see for example Arne Jacobsen), as well as Italian design (see Mario Bellini) between 1960 and 1980, were all strongly influenced by the Wiener Werkstätte.

-A work representative is the Stoclet Palace in Brussels, which is considered a Gesamtkunstwerk of the company.
+A work considered representative is the Stoclet Palace in Brussels, which was designed as a Gesamtkunstwerk of the company Wiener Werkstätte.
+In 2009 it was declared a UNESCO World Heritage site and a digital twin will guide any future maintenance work.
+Unlike Bauhaus, the Wiener Werkstätte workshop business associates Josef Hoffmann and Koloman Moser did not embrace mass production.
+After continuous financial difficulties, the Wiener Werkstätte filed for bankruptcy in 1932.
+But the fashion accessory designs of Dagobert Peche have endured and detached from the Gesamtkunstwerk to be carried around in public.

 The chocolate company Altmann & Kühne uses many of the designs of the company for its chocolate boxes, as does Demel.